eclipse-hono/hono/site/documentation/content/admin-guide/coap-adapter-config.md

 Setting this variable to `0.0.0.0` will let the port being bound to **all** network interfaces (be careful not to expose the port unintentionally to the outside world).

-{{% note %}}
+{{% notice tip %}}
-The insecure port will only be bound if the `HONO_COAP_AUTHENTICATIONREQUIRED` variable is set to `false` because CoAP authenticates clients (devices) as part of the DTLS handshake.
+The insecure port will only be bound if the `HONO_COAP_AUTHENTICATIONREQUIRED` variable is set to `false` because the CoAP adapter authenticates clients (devices) as part of the DTLS handshake.
 Thus, requiring devices to authenticate effectively rules out setting up a non-DTLS secured port.
-{{% /note %}}
+{{% /notice %}}

 ### Dual Port